Mile-a-minute weed Leslie J. Mehrhoff, University of Connecticut, Bugwood.org

 Seeds are carried long distances by birds, which are presumed to be the main cause of long distance spread.
 Deer, chipmunks, squirrels and even one particular species of ant is known to eat mile-a-minute weed fruit.
 Viable seeds have been found in deer scat; an indication that other animals may also be vectors.

-Mile-a-minute weed seeds can float for 7-9 days, which allows for long distance movement in water.
+Mile-a-minute weed seeds can float for seven to nine days, which allows for long distance movement in water.
 This movement can be amplified during storms when vines hanging over waterways drop their fruit into fast moving waters, which then spread the seeds throughout a watershed.

 Mile-a-minute weed infested area.
 USDA APHIS PPQ Archive, USDA APHIS PPQ, Bugwood.org

 Mile-a-minute has a number of management options that can be employed.
 Different sites will dictate different levels of management depending on conditions and the level of infestation.
-Once all the plants have been removed, on-going monitoring and management must occur, for up to 6 years, in order to exhaust any seeds remaining in the soil.
+Once all the plants have been removed, on-going monitoring and management must occur for up to six years in order to exhaust any seeds remaining in the soil.

 The mile-a-minute weevil, Rhinocominus latipes Korotyaev, is a 2 mm long, black weevil which is often covered by an exuded orange film produced from the mile-a-minute plants it feeds on.
 This small weevil is host-specific to mile-a-minute weed and has been successfully released and recovered in multiple locations in the U.S.

-Mile-a-minute Weevil, Rhinocominus latipes, adult on mile-a-minute. (note close up of recurved barbs) Ellen Lake, University of Delaware, Bugwood.org
+Mile-a-minute Weevil, Rhinocominus latipes, adult on mile-a-minute.
+Note the recurved barbs.
+Ellen Lake, University of Delaware, Bugwood.org

 Mile-a-minute weevil feeding damage can stunt plants by causing the loss of apical dominance and can delay seed production.
 In the presence of competing vegetation, mile-a-minute weed can be killed by the weevil.
 The mile-a-minute weevil is more effective in the sun than in the shade.
 Over time, mile-a-minute weevils have been shown to reduce spring seedling counts.
 Biological control of mile-a-minute weed is currently the most promising and cost effective method.